 The main strategy here is to make your images vertical since they work better on mobile.

 The tips mentioned so far have all proven to increase Facebook ad effectiveness time and time again.
 But if you don’t measure these changes you are making, how will you know what has the greatest effect?

-A/B Testing is the final building block of increasing conversions.
-You need to proactively monitor your ads stats to optimize and maintain high performance.
+A/B testing is the final building block of increasing conversions.
+You need to proactively monitor your ad stats to optimize and maintain high performance.

 Watch each ad’s performance for a set period of time to analyze how added promotions, logos, borders, sales pricing performed, and then take actions accordingly.

 Ad examples in this article were taken from Facebook’s Ads Library, a tool in which you can see all the active ads from a certain Facebook page.
 Facebook Ads Library gives you insight into the best practices of your competition.

 The Last Step